Videotape: Professional cassette formats

 The next step was the digital revolution.
-Among the first digital video formats was Sony's D-1, which featured uncompressed digital component recording.
-Because D-1 was extremely expensive, the composite D-2 and D-3 (by Sony and Panasonic, respectively) were introduced soon after.
+Sony's D-1 was introduced in 1986 and featured uncompressed digital component recording.
+Because D-1 was extremely expensive, the composite D-2 (Sony, 1988) and D-3 (Panasonic, 1991) were introduced soon after.
 Ampex introduced the first compressed component recording with its DCT series in 1992.
-Panasonic trumped D-1 with its D-5 format, which is uncompressed as well, but much more affordable.
+Panasonic's D-5 format was introduced in 1994.
+Like D-1, it is uncompressed, but much more affordable.

-The DV standard, which debuted in 1995, has become widely used both in its native form and in more robust forms such as Sony's DVCAM and Panasonic's DVCPRO as an acquisition and editing format.
+The DV standard, which debuted in 1995, and was widely used both in its native form as MiniDV and in more robust professional variants.

-For camcorders, Sony adapted the Betacam system with its Digital Betacam format, later following it up with the cheaper Betacam SX and MPEG IMX formats, and the semiprofessional DV-based DVCAM system.
+In digital camcorders, Sony adapted the Betacam system with its Digital Betacam format in 1993, and in 1996 following it up with the cheaper Betacam SX and the 2000 MPEG IMX format, The semiprofessional DV-based DVCAM system was introduced in 1996.
 Panasonic used its DV variant DVCPRO for all professional cameras, with the higher-end format DVCPRO50 being a direct descendant.
 JVC developed the competing D9/Digital-S format, which compresses video data in a way similar to DVCPRO but uses a cassette similar to S-VHS media.
+Many helical scan cassette formats such as VHS and Betacam use a head drum with heads that use azimuth recording, in which the heads in the head drum have a gap that is tilted at an angle, and opposing heads have their gaps tilted so as to oppose each other.

 High definition

-The introduction of HDTV video production necessitated a medium for storing high-definition video information.
-In 1997, Sony bumped its Betacam series up to HD with the HDCAM standard and its higher-end cousin HDCAM SR. Panasonic's competing format for cameras is based on DVCPRO and called DVCPRO HD.
+The introduction of HDTV video production necessitated a medium for storing high-definition video.
+In 1997, Sony supplemented its Betacam family with the HD-capable HDCAM standard and its higher-end cousin HDCAM SR in 2003.
+Panasonic's competing HD format for its camcorders was based on DVCPRO and called DVCPRO HD.
 For VTR and archive use, Panasonic expanded the D-5 specification to store compressed HD streams and called it D-5 HD.